MotorStorm: Pacific Rift

 MotorStorm: Pacific Rift is a 2008 racing video game developed by Evolution Studios and published by Sony Computer Entertainment for the PlayStation 3.
 It is the second installment in the MotorStorm series and the sequel to MotorStorm.
 The game was announced by Sony following their acquisition of Evolution Studios and was released on 28 October 2008 in North America.
-It sold over one million units as of 9 December 2008.
-As of 1 October 2012, the game's online servers have been permanently shut down.
+It sold over one million units as of December 2008.
+In October 2012, the game's online servers were permanently shut down.

 MotorStorm: 3D Rift is a 3D mini re-release of Pacific Rift, featuring 10 tracks and a selection of off-road vehicles from Pacific Rift.
 It is single-player only and contains no trophies.
-The game was released on the PlayStation Network on 24 August 2010.
+It was released on the PlayStation Network on 24 August 2010.

 Gameplay

 The game moves away from the desert environments of the original title and is set on "a lush island environment, full of interactive vegetation."
 It also includes monster trucks and four-player split-screen capability.
 Monster trucks can drive over cars (except big rigs), break most vegetation, and destroy structures.
 Bikes have new abilities, allowing them to bunny hop and for the driver to duck.
 Custom music tracks using a player's own music stored on their PS3 hard drive are available, as are trophies (used to unlock additional drivers and vehicles).
 Camera angles for crashes are improved, as is vehicle damage.
 Players can select drivers from the Garage menu, eliminating the need to choose drivers based on the vehicle or the driver's gender.
 "Speed" events are introduced in the game, consisting of numerous checkpoints on each track that players must pass through to gain extra time before the timer runs out.
 Any class other than ATVs or bikes can ram vehicles to the left or right, while ATVs and bikes ram by having their drivers throw punches at other drivers.